viecvann/viecvann/README.md

-* 🌍  I'm based in London
+* 🌍  I'm based in Sheffield
-* ✉️  You can contact me at [email address](mailto:training.justit@gmail.com)
+* ✉️  You can contact me at [viecvann@gmail.com](mailto:viecvann@gmail.com)
-* 🧠  I'm learning R, Pandas
+* 🧠  I'm learning Pandas
-* 🤝  I'm open to collaborating on Health Economics, Healthcare projects
+* 🤝  I'm open to collaborating on Data Analytical projects for all forms of industries

 ### Skills